dgraph-io/dgraph/contrib/config/vault/docker/README.md

 ### Enable AppRole Auth and KV Secrets

-Using the root token copied from `vault operator init`, we can enabled these features:
+Using the root token copied from `vault operator init`, we can enable these features:

 ```bash
 export VAULT_ADDRESS="127.0.0.1:8200"